‘Teen Mom OG’s Farrah Abraham Tells Co-Stars ‘Stop Procreating!’

 Farrah Abraham is well-known for her public spats and the shade she’s thrown at her fellow Teen Mom co-stars.
 Recently, she took jabs at the other seven moms on the franchise for all of them (bar Amber Portwood) having more children since their original pregnancy that brought them on the show.

-The Teen Mom OG star has a long history of dissing her cast mates, and wasn’t shy about continuing the tradition when she appeared on the Hollywood Life podcast.
+The Teen Mom OG star has a long history of dissing her cast mates and wasn’t shy about continuing the tradition when she appeared on the Hollywood Life podcast.

 “I mean it’s definitely been my choice everyday to not have another child at this time, and I think that’s allowed me to really be sure that I have relationships with the right people.
 I didn’t want to rush that or hurry into a marriage.
 I don’t need more children if it’s not right.
-I know the environment that I need to feel happy and satisfied and if I don’t have that right now, I’m not going to rush it,” she said.
+I know the environment that I need to feel happy and satisfied and if I don’t have that right now, I’m not going to rush it.”

 And although that statement is totally fair and her right to make that call for her own life, she couldn’t keep her mouth shut when it came to the seven other women she shares the small screen with.

 “It’s what they welcome in their lives.
 Maybe they feel comfortable and they’re satisfied with where they are and then they want to do that.
 I don’t feel like while I’m filming Teen Mom that I should procreate.
-Some people, that’s just what they believe in and they’ll just keep popping out kiddos,” she said.
+Some people, that’s just what they believe in and they’ll just keep popping out kiddos.”

 Farrah Abraham, as we’ve established, has never been shy about her opinions on her co-stars.
 Although she and Amber Portwood almost came to blows on a reunion show of Teen Mom OG, Amber stepped up and invited Farrah to her wedding as a way to extend the olive branch.